 Position Requirements: The position requires a knowledge of water resources issues, hydrologic science, water-resources data analysis and visualization, and a range of commonly used programming languages (R, Python) and application packages (Jupyter notebooks, ArcGIS) commonly used in water-resources research.

-Scope of Work and Expectations: Gaby will work with CUAHSI staff to develop a gallery of JupyterHub notebooks using R, Python, and other programming languages.
+Scope of Work and Expectations: Gaby will work with CUAHSI staff to develop a gallery of community examples (i.e. Jupyter notebooks and MATLAB Live Scripts) that leverage CUAHSI Compute and Modeling software using R, Python, and other programming languages.
 The content of the notebooks will be determined in consultation with CUAHSI staff.
 She may also develop software packages to programmatically access CUAHSI Hydrologic Information System and HydroShare.
 Gaby may also provide other related services as needed.

 As a Water Resources Specialist, Gaby will expand CUAHSI’s community cloud computing capabilities for water science research and education through the development of new JupyterHub notebooks and other applications.
 CUAHSI's Compute and Modeling program consists of free and open-source software for constructing, executing, and visualizing hydrologic models and data in the cloud.
 These services are linked with CUAHSI's community data repositories to support reproducible science, collaboration, and academic publication.